sage-code/maj/README.md

 * Maj has a total of 26 letters in the alphabet;
 * Maj has deterministic phonetic rules for reading and writing;

 The alphabet starts with same letters "A, B, C" like any Romance languages but some letters are ordered differently due to Maj pronunciation.
-We think the alphabet can be memorize more easily in this order:
+We think the alphabet can be memorized more easily in this order:

  1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9  | 10 | 11 | 12 | 13
 ---|---|---|---|---|---|---|---|----|----|----|----|----